 Among items marked SSI by the TSA include pre-9/11 Federal Aviation Administration (FAA) aviation warnings, called Information Circulars.
 (TSA was carved out of FAA in the wake of the 9/11 attacks.)
 These now-historical documents were dubbed "dubious secrets" by the National Security Archive's Barbara Elias.

 In June 2004, Judge Charles R. Breyer of the northern district of California ruled (pdf) that the FBI and TSA improperly made numerous "frivolous claims of exemption" for "innocuous" information, much of which is "common sense and widely known."
 For example, "[s]ome of the information redacted" by marking it SSI, "merely recites that the Watch Lists include persons who pose a threat to aviation."
 Well, TSA, isn't that why the Watch Lists were created?

 The Congressional Research Service put out a useful report last month (pdf) comparing SSI at TSA with its identically-named counterpart at the Department of Agriculture (USDA) and with classification as authorized by Executive Order 12958 (which is what we usually think when we hear that things are "secret" for national security reasons).
-As you can see from the chart below, TSA's SSI has fewer controls on its use and less oversight than either classification or USDA's SSI.
+As you can see from the chart on page 24, TSA's SSI has fewer controls on its use and less oversight than either classification or USDA's SSI.